lyushisyan/lyushisyan.github.io/_pages/en-US/about.md

 ---
 page_id: about
 layout: about
-title: Home
+title: 🏠 Home
 permalink: /
 subtitle: <a href='#'>Bauman Moscow State Technical University</a>

 profile:
   align: right
   image: liusx2.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular

 news: true # includes a list of news items
 latest_posts: true # includes a list of the newest posts